Toad (Marvel Comics): Civil War

-Toad was among the group of mutants who broke out of the 198 camps, with help from Caliban, Domino, and Shatterstar.
-The group hid in what they believed was an abandoned nuclear bunker in the Nevada desert.
-While the X-Men and O*N*E* battled outside the bunker, Johnny Dee was instructed by General Lazer to cause chaos amongst the 198.
-The group of mutants discovered this as Outlaw, being controlled by Johnny, pointed her gun at Domino.
-Domino's powers caused a misfire, giving Toad a chance to bring Outlaw down.
+Toad is among the 198 estimated mutants who retain their powers following the events of "Decimation", when the Scarlet Witch removes the powers of most mutants on Earth.
+He, Caliban, Domino, Shatterstar, and a number of other mutants hide in what they believe to be an abandoned nuclear bunker in the Nevada desert.
+While the X-Men and the Office of National Emergency battle outside the bunker, Johnny Dee is instructed by General Lazer to cause chaos among the 198.
+The group of mutants discovers this as Outlaw, controlled by Johnny, attacks Domino.

-It was then revealed that the bunker was a blast-containment chamber for experimental weapons.
-As the auto-destruct sequence was initiated, Toad was trapped inside the chamber with the rest of the 198.
-The X-Men, teaming up with Bishop, Iron Man, and Ms. Marvel, quickly found a way to rescue the trapped mutants and the 198 walked away unharmed.
+It is later revealed that the bunker was a blast-containment chamber for experimental weapons.
+As the auto-destruct sequence is initiated, Toad is trapped inside the chamber with the rest of the 198.
+The X-Men, Bishop, Iron Man, and Ms. Marvel rescue the trapped mutants, who escape unharmed.